ReactJS | useEffect Hook

 Both the counter and timer when merged to form a single component looks like below:

 As you observe the code above, we tend to notice that to update the document title we write the same code twice, once in componentDidmount() and once in componentDidUpdate().
-The second thing to observe how the code is split into the component.
+The second thing to observe is how the code is split into the component.
 The code related to the timer, setInterval, and clearInterval which are related are put into different code blocks (i.e. different life-cycle methods).
 The code to update the DOM and code for setting up the timer which is completely unrelated are put in the same life-cycle method (i.e. in componentDidMount()).
 It will be much better if there is an option to not repeat code at the same time group together related codes in the same block.
 This is where the useEffect Hook comes in the picture.

 useEffect after render: We know that, the useEffect() is used for causing side effects in functional components and it is also capable for handling componentDidMount(), componentDidUpdate() and componentWillUnmount() life-cycle methods of class based components into functional component.
 Let’s look at an example on how to use the useEffect hook as a feature that can mimic the above mentioned life-cycle methods but in functional components.